"Why do not we, the Czechs, use description of the towns,

 But more complicated is the situation, when I am trying to answer some questions referring to the genealogical search.

-The administrative, political and judicial boundaries have been changed many, many times in our history.
+times in our history.
 I would like to give you one example:

 In last two centuries, CESKA CIKANKA belonged to various administrative units and there were more changes than one would think: